gpunger/hello-world/README.md

 # hello-world

 Hello, I'm just learning to code.
-I hope to build a web app.
+I hope to build a web app, but I'm just learning